cyclus/cyclus.github.com/source/user/analysis_usecases.rst

       same axes as a stacked area chart.
 The envelope of these now differentiated time series is identical to the envelope of the original time series.
-   3. The user is then interested in a certain subset of the isotopes, say the fissile isotopes, and requests that this same material flow data be filtered to only include those isotopes.
-Each of the material flow time series may (or may not) be reduced as the set of isotopes it includes is altered.
-(Note that while it is theoretically possible to differentiate by isotope, it may become difficult to visualize the many different time series formed by differentiating by facility characteristic and isotope at the same time.
-In some cases, especially where a small number of isotope subsets are identified, this may be practical.)
+   3. The user is then interested in a certain subset of the nuclides, say the fissile nuclides, and requests that this same material flow data be filtered to only include those nuclides.
+Each of the material flow time series may (or may not) be reduced as the set of nuclides it includes is altered.
+(Note that while it is theoretically possible to differentiate by nuclide, it may become difficult to visualize the many different time series formed by differentiating by facility characteristic and nuclide at the same time.
+In some cases, especially where a small number of nuclide subsets are identified, this may be practical.)
    4. At this point the user may seek a detailed isotopic breakdown of one of the material flows, either as a time series shown on a